-Tell us about how you got interested in design and what brought you to the DCA program.
+Tell us about how you got interested in user experience design and what brought you to the UX Certificate.

 I am always interested in design, especially digital product design.
 However, I found that creative work is usually subjective, meaning that it always partly depends on each person’s experience and perspective and it is not easy to achieve the best design solution.